tamtamchik/app-store-receipt-parser/README.md

 > It only extracts some information from the Apple's ASN.1 encoded Unified Receipts.
 > It does not work with the old style transactions receipts.

+> **Documentation for the version 1.x of the library can be found [here](https://github.com/tamtamchik/app-store-receipt-parser/tree/1.x/README.md).**

 ## Installation

 Using npm: